Medically reviewed by Kristin Hall, FNP

 For example, one study published by the National Center for Biotechnology Information of women aged between 18 and 45 found that low levels of vitamin D2 were associated with two common types of hair loss.

-A separate study published in 2014 by the National Center for Biotechnology Information found that vitamin D deficiency is linked to alopecia areata — a form of patchy hair loss that’s caused by an autoimmune disorder.
+A separate study published in 2014 by the National Center for Biotechnology Information found that vitamin D deficiency is linked to hair loss, specifically alopecia areata — a form of patchy hair loss that’s caused by an autoimmune disorder.

 Although the precise role of vitamin D in hair growth isn’t well understood, more National Center for Biotechnology Information research shows that vitamin D receptors play an important role in the anagen phase of the hair follicle cycle — the phase in which new hairs grow from the follicle to their full length.